department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 ### How long does it take VA to make a decision?

+It depends.
 We process claims in the order we receive them, unless a claim requires priority processing.